Struct rustc_trait_selection::solve::EvalCtxt

 pub(super) fn next_term_infer_of_kind(&self, kind: Term<'tcx>) -> Term<'tcx>

-Returns a ty infer or a const infer depending on whether kind is a Ty or Const.
-If kind is an integer inference variable this will still return a ty infer var.
+is an integer inference variable this will still return a ty infer var.

 pub(super) fn term_is_fully_unconstrained( &self, goal: Goal<'tcx, ProjectionPredicate<'tcx>> ) -> bool

-Is the projection predicate is of the form exists<T> <Ty as Trait>::Assoc = T.
+Is the projection predicate is of the form exists<T> <Ty as Trait>::Assoc = T

-This is the case if the term is an inference variable in the innermost universe and does not occur in any other part of the predicate.
+and does not occur in any other part of the predicate.

 pub(super) fn eq<T: ToTrace<'tcx>>( &mut self, param_env: ParamEnv<'tcx>, lhs: T, rhs: T ) -> Result<(), NoSolution>